nikitaapraj/weather-api/weather-api-docs/hourly-weekly-forecast.md

 ## Overview

 This request returns an hourly weather forecast for the coming week for the location starting the current hour.
+To get weekly forecast, see [Get weekly forecast for a location](/weather-api-docs/weekly-forecast.md).

 ## Example
 ### Request